-Piano in a field of recordings (piano with pre-recorded sound)
+Piano in a field of recordings : for piano and field recordings

 by Stephen Adams (2014)

-Instrumentation: Grand piano plus multiple sound difusion sources, ideally heterogenous rather than matched, scattered around and under the piano for the difussion of the field recording. e.g. a collection of diverse smaller speakers, or a collection of transistor radios with the recording transmitted via a local fm transmitter.
+Instrumentation: Grand piano plus multiple sound diffusion sources, ideally heterogenous rather than matched, scattered around and under the piano for the diffusion of the field recording. e.g. a collection of diverse smaller speakers, or a collection of transistor radios with the recording transmitted via a local fm transmitter.
 The field recording playback can be triggered by the player or operated by a separate sound tech.

 Duration: 6 min.

 Difficulty: Advanced — Challenging fingering and shifting paterns in system-lenth units in interpretive interaction with field recording segments.

 The composer notes the following styles, genres, influences, etc associated with this work: Field recordings; piano improv feel in loose contrapuntal and timbral interaction with recordings of massed frogs.